misskey-dev/misskey/README.md

 <h3 align="left">Interface</h3>
 <p align="left">
 Highly customizable UI for your taste.
 We understand no UI fits for everyone.
-You can edit layouts of your timeline, place selectable widgets you can easily move and create your unique home as this place will be your home.
+Make your graceful home by editing, adjusting layouts of timeline, and placing widgets.
 </p>

 ---